-Three day course in the Darwin Room at The Hamilton Centre at Brunel University London, Uxbridge, Middlesex
+Three day course in the Telford Room, Hamilton Centre at Brunel University London, Uxbridge, Middlesex

 Why should you attend?